nicklutsko/nicklutsko.github.io/_posts/2016-09-04-Relative_Humidity.md

 <p>There's some subtlety to this.
 For instance, how $s$ varies with temperature depends on how large the temperature change is.
 More importantly, since moisture is present $\Gamma$ is actually proportional to $s$.
 Romps eventually gets an equation for $\Gamma$ which doesn't depend on $s$, but it's quite messy and depends on the entrainment and detrainment rates.
 Just thinking intuitively though, $\Gamma$ will be larger for drier air, so $s$ will increase and the relative humidity will decrease.</p>

 <p>$d$ is harder to get a handle on.
 At the height of the anvil, where the cloud spreads out, $d$ must get very large.
 So at this height we expect $d$ to overwhelm $s$ and the relative humidity to be large.
-But apart from this we don't can't say much about $d$, and so the theory isn't actually closed.
+But apart from this we can't say much about $d$ and so the theory isn't actually closed.
 Simulations and observations suggest that typical values are between ~200m$^{-1}$ and 2km$^{-1}$ through most of the troposphere.</p>

-<p>Another caveat is that to get equation 1 we have to assume that condensates rain out immediately.
+<p>Another caveat is that we've assumed that condensates rain out immediately.
 If they don't then they could be re-evaporated, which clearly affects the humidity.
-This can incorporated into the theory using a parameter $\alpha$, which is the fraction of condensate that is re-evaporated.
+This can be incorporated into the theory using a parameter $\alpha$, which is the fraction of condensate that is re-evaporated.
 If $\alpha = 1$ the relative humidity goes to 1 and if it is zero then we get the first equation again.
-According to Romps the theory is qualitatively unchanged by including $\alpha$.</p>
+Romps shows that the theory is qualitatively unchanged by including $\alpha$.</p>

 <h2>Typical Vertical Profiles</h2>

-<p>One of the things Romps is interested in explaining is the "C" shape of vertical relative humidity profiles: the relative humidity is largest close to the surface and in the upper troposphere, with a maximum of about 90%, and then there is a minimum of around 30% in the mid-troposphere.
-This shape comes about because of how $s$ and $d$ change vertically.</p>
+<p>One of the things Romps is interested in explaining is the "C" shape of vertical relative humidity profiles: the relative humidity is largest close to the surface and in the upper troposphere, with a maximum of about 90%, and there is a minimum of around 30% in the mid-troposphere.
+This shape comes about because of how $s$ and $d$ change with altitude.</p>

-<p>When going from the surface to the mid-troposphere the lapse rate increases and the change in temperature is large, so $s$ increases and, assuming that $d$ is roughly constant the relative humidity will decrease.
+<p>When going from the surface to the mid-troposphere the lapse rate increases and the change in temperature is large, so $s$ increases and, assuming that $d$ is roughly constant, the relative humidity will decrease.
 But eventually $s$ stablizes at about 1km$^{-1}$, because $\Gamma$ is just the dry adiabatic lapse rate.
 At the same time, $d$ starts to increase close to the anvil and so the relative humidity gets large again in the upper troposphere.
 This gives us the C shape.</p>

 <p>We can also calculate what we expect the maximum and minimum relative humidity to be.
 Taking $s$ ~ 0.3km$^{-1}$ in the lower troposphere and using the values of $d$ from before, we get $0.2 / (0.2 + 0.3)  = 0.4$ and $2 / (2 + 0.3)$ = 0.9, close to what is observed.</p>